Principles of Statistical Inference in Online Problems: Algorithms

-In mini-batch estimation, the traditional recursive formulas are extended to updating at \(n_0 = 1 < n_1 < n_2 < \cdots\) instead of at \(n=1,2,\ldots\).
-In this subsection, we illustrate how to derive recursive formulas for \(\hat{\sigma}^2_{n_j, \LASER(q,\phi)}\) with \(q=1\) and \(\phi=1\).
-The general algorithm for \(q \in \Z^+\), which is implemented in our R package, can be obtained by combining the ideas in Section \ref{algo-lase} and here.
-Note that we do not develop algorithm for \(\phi > 1\) because fewer operations can be vectorized under ramping.
-In that case, the improvement in computational efficiency brought by mini-batch estimation is less significant.
+In this subsection, we present and discuss the mini-batch algorithm for $\hat{\sigma}^2_{n_j, \LASER(1,1)}$.
+The general algorithm for $q \in \Z^+$ or $\phi \ge 2$, which is implemented in our R package, can be obtained by combining the ideas in \cref{sec:algo-lase,sec:algo-laser} and here.